 - The monitor’s position on the computer.
-The majority of people prefer to look at a computer screen with their eyes down.
-The display screen should be 15 to 20 degrees below eye level, and 20 to 28 inches away from the eyes.
+Most people prefer to look at a computer screen with their eyes down.
+Therefore, the display screen should be 15 to 20 degrees below eye level and 20 to 28 inches away from the eyes.

 - Your seat’s exact location.
 Chairs should be well-padded and tailored to the body’s shape.
-Change the chair’s height so that your feet are level with the ground.
-When typing, keep your wrists off the keyboard and adjust your arms to protect yourself.
+Change the chair’s height so your feet are level with the ground.
+When typing, keep your wrists off the keyboard, and adjust your arms to protect yourself.

 - Take a break.
-If you’re going to be staring at a phone for an extended amount of time, take a break.
-Taking a 15-minute break after two hours of continuous computer use.
+Take a break if you’re staring at a phone for an extended time.
+For example, you take a 15-minute break after two hours of continuous computer use.
 Take a 20-second break after 20 minutes of screen time to look into the distance to allow the eyes to refocus.

 - The act of blinking.
 When using a screen, aim to blink regularly to reduce the risk of getting dry eye.
 Blinking keeps the front surface of the eye moist.